shuuryou/f22pro/README.md

 The entire ROM feels like a quick hack that some third party quickly put together without testing it much.
 I commend the developer(s) for creating a clean ROM, but it once again confirmed my theory that Chinese developers see software as a means to an end, rather than taking pride in it.
 With Chinese hardware, the golden rule usually is to never update the firmware, because in 9.5 out of 10 cases, doing so will permanently brick your device.

-So obviously the best thing to do in this case is to change the firmware.
+So obviously the best thing to do in this case is to change the firmware to the first flavor. :weary:

 ### Backup the Google Play ROM